What are common symptoms of AIP?

 • The pain tends to begin slowly, and it may last for hours or days.

-• You may have one or more symptoms in the list, but not all of them.
+• You may have one or more symptoms on the list, but not all of them.

 • Symptoms are often caused by triggers, like alcohol use or smoking.